UCSD-E4E/maya-archaeology/README.md

 python run.py <.bag file> <.txt trajectory file>
 ```

+The result will be stored in downsampled_1.ply.

+### Notes:

+These scripts depend on pcl library.

+You can change the downsample rate by modifying the parameters of setLeafSize() function in downsample.cpp

-Note: These specific scripts work only for Kinect version 1.
-To make it for different cameras, you need to change generate_pointcloud_kinect1.py file.
+These specific scripts work only for Kinect version 1.
+To make it work for different cameras, you need to change generate_pointcloud_kinect1.py file.
 Substitute focalLength, centerX, centerY, scalingFactor with your camera specs.

 You also need to modify get_time_stamp_and_depth_images.py to choose the right rostopic.